 - Interfering in the acts of a person who is lawfully hunting, trapping or angling.

-- Operate or be transported in a motor-propelled vehicle in violation of a Cooperative Travel Management Area restriction.
-This includes aircraft, except for those landing on a designated air strip.
+- Operate or be transported by a motor-propelled vehicle in violation of a motor vehicle use restriction.
+This includes electric assisted bicycles, and aircraft, except for those landing on a designated air strip.

-- Operate a snowmobile or ATV while carrying a firearm or bow.
-Firearms and bows must be unloaded except for the following circumstances:
+- Operate a snowmobile or ATV, unless firearms and bows are unloaded except for the following circumstances: